apache/solr-operator/docs/solr-cloud/managed-updates.md

 When the Solr Operator begins the shut-down procedure for a pod, it will first set a `readinessCondition` to `false`, so that no loadBalanced requests (through the common service) go to the pod.
 This readinessCondition will stay set to `false` until the pod is deleted and a new pod is created in its place.

-**For this reason, its a good idea to avoid very aggressive [Update Strategy](solr-cloud-crd.md#update-strategy), since a high `maxPodsUnavailable` will lead to all requests through the common service going to a small number of pods.**
+**For this reason, it's a good idea to avoid very aggressive [Update Strategies](solr-cloud-crd.md#update-strategy).
+During a rolling restart with a high `maxPodsUnavailable`, requests that go through the common service might be routed to a very small number of pods.**